ceos-coverage/coverage-data-viewer/src/default-data/help/ui-satellite-datasets.md

 ### How do I use this satellite datasets menu?

+First: for this menu to be populated, you must select one or more satellite datasets from the **SATELLITE DATASETS** search on the right side of the application.

 The **Satellite Datasets** menu provides controls for viewing selected satellite datasets on the map.
 Each item will display:

 1. The dataset title